 The Program is anchored by the Law and Technology Institute—founded to promote scholarly legal research and advance knowledge in technology law.
 LATI was among the first such research centers in the country; our flagship publication the Canadian Journal of Law and Technology.
 The CJLT is Canada’s leading technology law journal, with significant impact, currency, and citation scores ranking it 8th over all among Canadian law journals, and 3rd overall internationally among all science and technology law journals outside the United States.

-Pending approval JD students will be able to earn a certificate in Law and Technology.
+JD students are able to earn a certificate in Law and Technology.
 The specialization will be recognized on their transcript.
 To specialize, a student must take:

 - LAWS 2096 - Entertainment Law

 - LAWS 2168 - Internet and Media Law

 - LAWS 2170 - Information Technology Transactions

 - LAWS 2230 - Science and the Law

 - LAWS 2028 - Copyright Law